Friendly, relaxing yoga classes in South Norwich

 The BWY method for Gentle Years Yoga has published research which indicates that this method is helpful for people with limited mobility and/or older years.
 The classes are one hour long, mainly chair-based and refreshments are provided afterwards.
 You can find more about the research behind this approach here.

 I operate a 'no physical assist' policy in all of my classes.
 This means that I do not make 'hands on' adjustments.
-However do offer observations and cues so that you can develop confidence in your own individual yoga practice and space.
-It is good practice to do yoga in bare feet and this is usually a requirement of some of the standing forms and shapes for safety reasons.
+However do offer verbal cues to guide you.
+This approach has been shown to develop confidence in peoples' own ability to explore and develop their individual yoga practice.

 New students are invited to complete an enrolment form and health questionnaire before starting.
 If possible, please arrive 15 minutes early for any class.
 It is also a good idea not to have eaten a main meal for at least 3 hours beforehand.

-Please feel free to discuss any of the above with me.
+Please feel free to arrange an appointment to discuss any of the above

 Harford Community Centre is at: